-A 16-week course designed to instruct students on the concepts and realities of costume design.
-This course will provide hands-on design exercises that will include researching historical time periods, script reading and production analysis, costume rendering techniques, and presenting designs in a production meeting.
+This course is designed to instruct students on the concepts and realities of costume design.
+The course will provide hands-on design exercises that will include researching historical time periods, script reading and production analysis, costume rendering techniques, and presenting designs in a production meeting.
 This course is typically taught in the spring semester.
-3 hrs. lecture and 3 hrs. lab/wk.
+2 hrs. lecture and 2 hrs. lab/wk.

-THEA 291 Independent Study (1-7 Hour)
+THEA 291 Independent Study\ (1-7 Hour)